JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ---

 ### 5. [Splunk Integration for Business Intelligence](https://github.com/JeffreyRobertLynch/Splunk-Integration-for-Business-Intelligence)
-- White Paper demonstrating how Splunk enables data-driven decision-making across Business Analytics, IT Infrastructure, and Cybersecurity Operations.
+A comprehensive white paper and executive summary that demonstrates how Splunk can drive data-driven decision-making across Business Analytics, IT Infrastructure, and Cybersecurity Operations.
+This project earned an Academic Excellence Award for its technical communication, blending technical insight with strategic business awareness.
-- Full portfolio includes: organization overview, technical white paper, executive summary, and multimedia presentations.

 ---

 - **Highlights:**
-- **Academic Excellence Award Recipient: Technical Communication**
+- **Award-Winning Technical Communication:** Awarded for extensive research, use case alignment, and impact clarity.
-- **Enterprise System (Splunk) Evaluation and Integration**
+- **Enterprise System Evaluation:** Assessed and integrated Splunk into multiple business domains (Business Analytics, IT, Cybersecurity).
-- **Cross-Functional Stakeholder Engagement**
-- **Business Case Grounded in Operations and ROI**
-- **Technical Writing: White Paper and Executive Summary**
-- **Multimedia Presentation**
-- **Tailoring Strategic Communication**
-- **Earned Splunk Certs During Research.**
+- **Business Case Development:** Created a business case focused operations efficiency, ROI, and security, aligned with the real-world value of Splunk.
+- **Comprehensive Technical Writing:** Displayed proficiency at tailoring communication to diverse audiences, balancing complex details with high-level strategic recommendations.
+- **Splunk Credits:** Earned 15 Splunk Credits during the research phase, showcasing hands-on expertise.

 ---